Welcome to the wonderful world of planners. Where there are so many sizes and formats that it is enough to drive a person mad!

 The covers that hold these booklets can be made of leather or fabric.
 Most makers name their covers after the dimensions of the inserts the cover is intended to hold.
 Others use a numbering system for sizes, such as 1 through 10.
 If in doubt about what size the cover holds, check the listing for refill information.

 Spiral-bound: this style is held together with a spiral coil.
 Either made with plastic or metal, single or twin-wire, coiling.
 A lot of people start with a spiral-bound due to the fact they usually come with everything you might need to jump into planning.
-The books normally have a monthly and weekly layout, notes pages, grid, and blank sheets to jumpstart you.
+The books normally have a monthly and weekly layout, notes pages, a grid, and blank sheets to jumpstart you.
 You can purchase some dedicated to a lifestyle such as fitness, teaching, school years, and more.
 Of course, the drawback is no pages can be really taken out or added in.
 Unless, of course, you have one of our CityGirl Spirals.
 Plus very little in the way of personalized decorations.
 Spiral-bound planners come in a variety of sizes.

 Hardbound books: These planners have a lot in common with spiral-bound and Traveler’s Notebooks.
 While they are great as an all-in-one, on-the-go planning style as they are self-contained, you are not able to customize the planner to your needs.
 Since they are bound like a book in either soft or hardcovers, pages cannot be taken out or added in.
 They come in an array of sizes and covers to match your personality, but that is pretty much the end of any personalization.

 Disc-bound: Disc systems have the most in common with ring binders.
-This type of planning holds the paper with plastic or metal lipped discs.
+This type of planning holds the paper with plastic or metal discs.
 The paper is punched with “mushroom” shapes that are hooked to the discs.
-This is another great system is you want the ultimate in customized planners.
+This is another great system if you want the ultimate in customized planners.
 Some people worry about the paper slipping off the discs, but in reality, they actually hold onto the paper quite well.

 Disc-bound’s one flaw is the wear and tear on the punch stems if moved in and out too frequently.
 It has a tendency to weaken/bend the stems where the disc won’t hold as well.
 As long as you don’t go crazy popping pages out all day, every day, I think you should be fine.